danielobrien/sublime-DLX-syntax/README.md

 sublime-DLX-syntax
 ==================

-A Sublime Text 2 syntax description for DLX files
+A Sublime Text 2 syntax definition for DLX files.